This page may contain affiliate links. If you make a purchase through any of these links, I may make a small commission.

 - Cannot build bigger volumes due to the limiting size of modern metal 3D printing systems

 3D printing was first conceived in 1981 by Hideo Kodama in Japan although his idea was ground-breaking, it never got off the drawing board.
 It wasn’t until 1984 that Stereolithography (SLA) was patented by Charles Hull in the US.

 SLA is the process of using a liquid resin that is cured layer by layer using a laser.
 Finally, in the early 1990s, the first commercially available SLA machines were available.
 In these early years, the term rapid prototyping was used to describe the process, as that is primarily what it was used for.

 Rapid prototyping’s primary purpose was the production of aesthetic prototypes used by manufacturing companies and industries.
 If you wanted to show a client a mock-up of a product or assess the ergonomics of a new design without needing its full functionality, rapid prototyping is perfect.

 Since then, so much has changed.
 The advancement of 3D printing technology has improved precision, repeatability and material range.
 3D printing is now considered an industrial production technology that is capable of producing not only complex shapes but final products ready for customers.
 These new capabilities have seen it become a fully-fledged manufacturing technology and gain the name additive manufacturing.

-Additive manufacturing is a generic term for any process of creating three-dimensional objects by laying down successive layers of materials which bond together.
-It differs from the traditional fabrication which is mainly subtractive manufacturing which involves cutting out material, for example, CNC machining of a metal billet.
+Additive manufacturing is a generic term for any process of creating three-dimensional objects by laying down successive layers of materials that bond together.
+It differs from traditional fabrication which is mainly subtractive manufacturing which involves cutting out material, for example, CNC machining of a metal billet.

 3D printing is now a commonplace technology, with ever decreasing costs it is now readily available at both individual and institutional levels.